viyellaf0rsaken/MonMiner/README.md

 ## Requirements

-Missing dependencies can be installed through `setup.sh`.
+Missing dependencies can be installed or checked through `setup.sh`.

 * WSL Ubuntu or native Linux
 * Python 3